-BRUNSWICK.-We have been edified and built up with addresses from Bren.
+ance tunds amounted to 187.-P.H.L., Dec.
+5. BRUNSWICK.-We have been edified and built up with addresses from Bren.
 Way and Jas.
 Frith.
-Annual meeting of the school teachers held, when the following were re-elected officers: Supt., W. Hardie; asst. supt., W. Jenkin; sec., C. Forster; treas., H. Jenkin; librarian, J. Jenkin.
+Annual meeting of the school teachers held, when the following were re-elected officers: Supt., W. Hardie; asst. supt., W. Jenkin: sec., C. Forster; treas., H. Jenkin; librarian, J. Jenkin.
+The school is growing so myels as that the walks.
 The school is growing, so much so that the walls of the chapel will have to go.
 Bro.
 Way preaches the gospel.
-One received in on letter.-W.T., Dec.
-5.
+One received in on letter,-W.T.,

-Sunday.
+CHELTENHAM.-Delightful meetings all day Sunday.
 Bro. and Sister Murray, late of Kyabram, were received into fellowship.
 Visitors, Sister Willis, of Brighton; Bro.
-Kemp, junr., of Swanston-st. At night W. Judd preached very acceptably.
+Kemp, junc., of Swanston-st. At night W. Judd preached very acceptably.
 The choir, assisted by S. Pittman, gave a fine cantata entitled "Mary of Bethany," to a very appreciative audience.-T.B.F.

 HAWTHORN.-On Nov.
 23 a tea and public meeting was held with the object of encouraging the sisters in their endeavors to reduce the debt on the church building.
 A very successful tea was held, after which the meeting was addressed by Bren.
 Dickson, Thurgood and Kingsbury, and solos were given by Sisters Tuplin and Thompson, interspersed by recitations.
-It was a success financially, for after all expenses were paid we were able to hand over to the sisters £12/10/nett.
-On Lord's day evening, Dec.
+It was a success financially for after all expenses were paid we financially, for after all expenses were paid we were able to hand over to the sisters £12/10/- were able to hand over to the sisters £12/10/nett.
+On Lord's day evening.
+Dec.
 4, we held a "rose service."
 The platform was profusely decorated with roses, and the preacher took for his text "The Rose of Sharon," and drew some very useful lessons therefrom, which interested a good audience.-T.H.P., Dec.
 5.

-SHEPPARTON.-Good meeting yesterday morning at the Lord's table.
-We had several visitors, viz., Sisters Mrs. Bromell and Mrs. East, from Brighton church; Sister Miss Pinner, from Subiaco, W.A.; Bro.
+SHEPPARTON.-Good meeting vesterday morning at the Lord's table.
+We had several visitors, viz., Sisters Mrs. Bronnell and Mrs. East, from Brighton church; Sister Miss Pinner, from Subiaco, W.A.; Bro.
 McCance, from Castlemaine; Sister Miss Thompson and Bren.
 Skinner and W. Black, from Cosgrove.
+At our gospel service last

+Subiaco, W.A.; Bro.
+McCance, frem Castlemaine; Sister Miss Thompson and Bren.
+Skinner and W. Black, from Cosgrove.
 At our gospel service last night at the close of Bro.
 Harward's address one young man made the good confession.
 T. C. Harward concludes his labors here next Lord's day, Bro.
 Clipstone taking up the work on Dec.
 18.-F. Knight, Dec.
 5.

 SOUTH YARRA.-J. Marrows exhorted on Lord's day morning, and in the evening F. M. Ludbrook addressed a crowded meeting, his topic being, "Better than Sacrifice."
 At the close of his address one Sunday School scholar made the good confession.
 This was the close of a three weeks' mission very kindly conducted by Bro.
 Ludbrook, which resulted in six additions, including four Sunday School scholars.
 As far as the conditions are concerned, they are hardly up to our expectations, especially when we take into consideration the able, loving, and simple way in which Bro.
-Ludbrook presented the true gospel, but this we know, that the church has greatly benefited by the earnest and intelligent way every subject was presented.
+Ludbrook presented the true gespel, but this we know, that the church has greatly benefited by the earnest and intelligent way every subject was presented.
 We are indebted to choirs of the churches in the East Suburban Cooperation, viz., Brighton, St. Kilda, Prahran, Nth. and Sth.
-Richmond, for their valuable assistance Continued on page 798.
+Richmond, for their valuable assistance Continued on Fuge 798.